Working with Custom Fields in Windsor.ai

 Make sure to check the field names from the data fields reference page.
 They might be named slightly differently depending on the connector (e.g., “spend” or “ad_cost” instead of “cost”).

-- Save Your Custom Field Once you’re happy with the formula, click on save.
-The custom field will now be available just like any other metric or dimension in Windsor.ai.
-If you want to modify your formula you can click on the pencil button next to it.
-To delete, use the trash can button.
+5. Save your custom field: Once you’re happy with the formula, click on Save.
+The custom field will now be available in the sidebar with all fields alongside other metrics and dimensions.
+If you want to modify your formula, you can click on the pencil button next to it.
+To delete, use the trash button.

 Example 1: